Weaverland Conference Electronic Technology Guidelines

 A danger with quick and easy communication is that we respond with very little thought.
 The world’s speech is tainted by things such as obscenity, harassment, discrimination, and suggestive content.
 Christians need to remain free of these corruptions.

-Be aware that most text based communications, like email and texting, can potentially be retrieved and used as evidence by the government.
-As Christians this should not be a primary concern for we recognize that God knows all our actions, words, and thoughts.
+Be aware that most text-based communications, like email and texting, can potentially be retrieved and used as evidence by the government.
+As Christians this should not be a primary concern since we recognize that God knows all our actions, words, and thoughts.

 Sending and receiving impure messages.